fons/cl-mongo/README.md

 <p><br>[Generic function]<br><a class=none name='show'><b>show</b> <i>things <tt>&amp;key</tt> msg nl order</i> =&gt; <i>result</i></a>
 <blockquote><br>

 Print a list of things.
 Things can be users, databases, collections in the current database, the profile and more.
-Things is a keyword so (show &#039;users) will show all users.
+Things is a keyword so (show :users) will show all users.

 </blockquote>